 - How you use your new Google Maps API depends on how your map is embedded on your site.
 If you are using a WordPress plugin, open the plugin ad find the section that asks for your API key and paste it there.
 Site builders like Wix, GoDaddy or SquareSpace will have their own way of accepting the API Key

 When your site isn’t displaying Google Maps correctly, it can be a major source of frustration.
-Having an accurate location map on your business is a website must-have for 2021.
+Having an accurate location map on your business is a website must-have.
 It’s important to make sure that you understand how this issue may have happened and what steps are needed to fix it so that you don’t run into similar issues in the future.
 If any of these steps seem daunting or if there’s anything else we can help with, please feel free to reach out!
 We’re here for all your website needs.